silveralcid/D326-AdvancedDataManagement-DataAnalysis/README.md

 * Provide original SQL code in a text format that creates the detailed and summary tables to hold your report table sections
 * Provide an original SQL query in a text format that will extract the raw data needed for the detailed section of your report from the source database
 * Provide original SQL code in a text format that creates a trigger on the detailed table of the report that will continually update the summary table as data is added to the detailed table
 * Provide an original stored procedure in a text format that can be used to refresh the data in both the detailed table and summary table.
-The procedure should clear the contents of the detailed table and summary table and perform the raw data extraction from part D
 * Identify a relevant job scheduling tool that can be used to automate the stored procedure
 * Provide a Panopto video recording that includes the presenter and a vocalized demonstration of the functionality of the code used for the analysis